bytecod3/Project-Shadow-Flight/README.md

 | 5 | Magnetometer       | I2C      |
 | 6 | Sun sensor         | ADC      |

-### PC-104 BUS
+### The PC/104 ISA Bus
-This project used the PC 104 standard for communication bus implementation.
+This project used the PC/104 standard for communication bus implementation.

 Bigest advantages of this standard:
 - Stackable